 It is these moments of agvocacy, where we think our conversations should be about agriculture, that we learn there are bigger things in life.
 It was a moment we wouldn’t soon forget.

 What is more important is our personal connections with other humans – at times talking, listening and showing empathy about their lives and struggles they choose to share with us.
 You can’t help but put yourself in his situation.
 I am sure intellectually he knows she is in a better place but this wasn’t the plan.
 In that moment, it didn’t matter that my husband was a farmer, or that he could answer questions about how his food is grown or that he was honored to provide families with food.

 This gentleman needed something more powerful.

-He needed to share, with another human being, his experience of losing of a loved one.
-And, after having lost our 3 1/2 month old granddaughter, both my husband and myself understood grief.
+He needed to share, with another human being, his experience of losing a loved one.
+And, after having lost our 3 1/2-month-oldI granddaughter, both my husband and I understood grief.
 God puts us all where we need to be and there is no doubt in my mind, this is where my husband needed to be that day.
 And . . .

 He is a FARMER and I could not be more proud on how he connected with this gentleman that day.

 Yes . . . there are bigger things in life.